 Your First Appointment

 The first step is determining whether or not TMS is right for you.
-TMS Neuro Institute offers a free initial screening to determine if you are a candidate for treatment.
-During this consultation, we will review your symptoms, treatment history and possible treatment options.
+TMS Neuro Institute will work together with you to determine if you are a candidate and qualify for TMS Therapy treatment.

 If TMS therapy is determined right for you, the treatment session will usually last about 30 to 40 minutes.
 This is what will take place during the treatment session: